 What is focaccia?

-Focaccia a highly addictive and popular Italian flatbread.
+Focaccia is a very popular Italian flatbread.
 Legend says Romans used to bake their bread in coals, giving rise to panis focacius.
-That’s Latin for hearth bread.
+Thatโs Latin for hearth bread.

 How to Make Herb & Garlic Focaccia?